 Historically, Mexico has experienced high real and nominal interest rates.
 In response to the economic downturn caused by the COVID-19 crisis, the Mexican Central Bank lowered its target reference rate from 7.00% to 4.25% during 2020.
-A year later, in.
-2021, the Mexican Central Bank increased its target rate from 4.25% to 5.50%, in response to rising inflation.
-During 2022 the Mexican Central Bank increased its target rate 8 times, from 5.50% to 10.50%, in response to continued rising inflation.
+A year later, in 2021, the Mexican Central Bank increased its target rate from 4.25% to 5.50%, in response to rising inflation.
+During 2022 the Mexican Central Bank increased its target rate 8 times, from 5.50% to

+10.50%, in response to continued rising inflation.
+During 2023 the Mexican Central Bank increased its target from 10.50% to 11.25%, in response to continued rising inflation.
 Accordingly, if we incur Peso-denominated debt in the future, including under our revolving credit facility, it could be at high interest rates, which may have an adverse effect on our financial performance.

-As of December 31, 2022, 85.9% of our outstanding indebtedness was fixed rate.
+As of December 31, 2023, 94.2% of our outstanding indebtedness was fixed rate.
 However, we may in the future incur other indebtedness with variable interest rates, including under our revolving credit facility.
 If the U.S. Federal Reserve increases the target range for the federal funds rate in the United States and the Mexican Central Bank increases its target rate for the Mexican Interbank Equilibrium Interest Rate (Tasa de Interés Interbancaria de Equilibrio, or TIIE) in Mexico, interest rates of our existing and future indebtedness could increase.
 Increases in interest rates, if not completely and effectively hedged, may increase interest payments.
 In addition, if we need to repay existing debt during periods of rising interest rates, we may be required to incur additional indebtedness at higher rates.
 Interest payments under our and our investment trusts' debt service obligations, reduce our ability to make Distributions, and reduce funds available to, directly or indirectly through our investment trusts, carry out our activities or pursue business opportunities.